 Translation: a traditional children’s game using horse chestnuts

-Autumn is chestnut season, and the UK is a country blessed with nearly half a million horse chestnut trees.
+Autumn is chestnut season, and the United Kingdom is a country blessed with nearly half a million horse chestnut trees.
 As chestnuts begin to fall around late September, British kids all over the country collect shoelaces, harvest some conkers (chestnuts) and prepare for battle.

 The game, which dates back to the 19th century, is played between two people, each with their own conker.
 To play, you need to drill a hole in a hard conker and thread a 20 cm piece of string or shoelace through it.
 Tie a knot at both ends to secure your chestnut and take turns trying to hit each other’s conker until one of them breaks.

 If you take the game seriously, however, you’ll need to know how to cheat.
 Bake your conker briefly in the oven, soak it in vinegar or paint it with nail polish, because the hardest conkers always win.

 3. Herbstlaubtrittvergnügen (German)

 Translation: the pleasure of kicking through a pile of autumn leaves

 No list of fall words would be complete without a long, lovely German word.
 After all, Germans enjoy playing with their compound words.
 Herbstlaubtrittvergnügen is a made-up noun that conjures up pleasant images of romantic walks through the park, kicking at piles of crisp, golden leaves, hand-in-hand with your loved one.

 4. O’ Zapft Is (German)

 Translation: it is tapped

 Of course, we can’t talk about autumn without mentioning Oktoberfest.
 Despite its name, this Southern German folk festival actually starts in September.
 Historically, the starting date was rescheduled so that visitors could enjoy warmer weather.

 Regular patrons, however, will tell you that Oktoberfest can only truly start when the Mayor of Munich breaks open the first beer keg with his wooden hammer in the Schottenhamel tent.
 (In 1950, it took Mayor Thomas Wimmer 19 blows to crack through the first keg!)